 Single Touch Payroll is now an official requirement for every Australian employer.
-The law was been passed on February 11, 2019, mandating that every Australian business comply with the Australian Tax Office initiative, known as Single Touch Payroll.
+The law was passed on February 11, 2019, mandating that every Australian business comply with the Australian Tax Office initiative, known as Single Touch Payroll.
 Whether your small business employs 1 or 20 employees, everyone needs to get on board from July 1, 2019.
 So what does this mean for you and your business?

 What is Single Touch Payroll?